bbauska/meta-react-basics/README.md

 <h4>Conclusion</h4>

-In this reading, you have explored hooks in detail and understand how to use the <b>useState</b> hook to maintain state within a component.
+In this section (14), you have explored hooks in detail and understand how to use the <b>useState</b> hook to maintain state within a component.
 You also understand the benefits of using hooks within a React component.